Utah State Bar: Structure

-Utah State Bar is managed by a Board of Commissioners including thirteen voting members, eleven elected lawyers and two non-lawyers appointed by the Court.
-The Commission also includes non-voting ex officio members: the deans of the University of Utah Law School and Brigham Young University Law School, the Bar's delegate to the American Bar Association, the Utah American Bar Association members' delegate to the ABA, the president of the Young Lawyers Division, and representatives from the Women Lawyers of Utah, the Utah Minority Bar Association, the Bar's representative to the Utah Judicial Council, and the Past President of the Bar.
+The Utah State Bar is managed by a Board of Commissioners including thirteen voting members, eleven elected lawyers and two non-lawyer public members appointed by the Court.
+The Commission also includes non-voting ex officio members: the deans of the University of Utah's S.J.
+Quinney College of Law and Brigham Young University's J. Reuben Clark Law School, the Bar's delegates to the American Bar Association's House of Delegates, and Utah members' "state delegate" to the ABA HoD, the president of Utah's Young Lawyers Division (YLD), representatives from the Women Lawyers of Utah (WLU) and the Utah Minority Bar Association (UMBA), the Bar's representative to the Utah Judicial Council, a Court designee to the Bar Commission, immediate past president of the Bar, and president of the Bar's paralegal division.

-Utah State Bar maintains a requirement that Utah legal licensees must complete 24 credits of Continuing Legal Education (CLE) every two years.
+The Utah State Bar maintains a requirement that Utah legal licensees complete 12 credits of Continuing Legal Education (CLE) each year, including a one-hour credit for ethics, and a one-hour credit for professionalism and civility.
+Utah's lawyers are subject to the Utah Rules of Professional Conduct, abide by the Standards of Professionalism and Civility, and take the attorney's oath.
+Utah lawyers aspire to the ideals of the profession set forth in the Preamble to the Rules of Professional Conduct.

 Publications

-Utah State Bar publishes the bi-monthly Utah Bar Journal.
+The Utah State Bar publishes the bi-monthly Utah Bar Journal.

 Pornographic Email Incident

 Just after 3:00 pm on Monday March 5, 2018 a NSFW email containing a large pornographic image resembling the bare breasts of a female was sent from Utah State Bar to every dues-paying member of Utah State Bar.
 This included over 500 dues-paying members outside of Utah.
 The pornographic image was opened by at least one dues-paying member who claimed to be on the house floor of the Utah State Capital and that an intern also saw the pornographic image.